Informo/specs/content/information-distribution/node.md

 When reaching a node in order to join a federation, client implementations **must** try to retrieve the `/.well-kown/informo/info` file of the node (while following 30x redirects).
-If the file doesn't exist, or doesn't explicitly state that the node can be used as an entry node for the given federation, then client implementations **must** give up and try another node.
+If the file doesn't exist, or doesn't state that the node can be used as an entry node for the given federation, then client implementations **must** give up and try another node.
+While trying to use this node as an entry node anyway can be technically working, this rule exists in order to avoid node administrators possible legal issues resulting from people using a node to access specific types of contents against its administrator's will.

 Client implementations **should** store the result of the attempt at retrieving the `/.well-kown/informo/info` file of a node in a cache with a time-based